Policy guide Tuners & Programmers Published Jun 17, 2026 Updated Jul 10, 2026 2 minute read

 Then confirm the truck.
 Engine, transmission, model year, calibration support, fuel type, and update method all change compatibility.
 A tuner that supports one engine family may not support another engine in the same truck line.

 Warranty risk should be stated plainly.
-Any calibration change can complicate a related warranty claim.
-That does not make every product a bad idea; it means the buyer should understand the tradeoff before chasing a power claim.
-A public seller CTA should wait until legality, exact fitment, and seller terms are clear.
+A dealer can deny a powertrain claim tied to a calibration change, and many ECUs keep a flash count that records tuning history even after a return to stock.
+That does not make every product a bad idea; it means the owner should weigh the tradeoff before chasing a power claim.
+Do not buy until legality for the destination state, exact fitment, and the seller's terms are all clear.

 Product pages to compare